 The part of your tooth above the gum line is called the crown of the tooth.
 This is the hardest part of your tooth.
 In fact, the enamel, which is the outside covering of your tooth, is the hardest substance in your body, including your bones.
 Consequently, your teeth are able to withstand tons of pressure on a regular basis.
 When a tooth is weakened in some way, due to disease, decay or damage, it is susceptible to breakage.
 A dental crown is a device that fits over the tooth to protect it in the same way your natural enamel protects your tooth.

-are manufactured from various materials: metal alloys, stainless steel,gold alloys, porcelain fused to metal, ceramic or resin.
+Dental crowns are manufactured from various materials: metal alloys, stainless steel, gold alloys, porcelain fused to metal, ceramic, or resin.
 Each type has its advantages.
 Stainless steel crowns are mostly used for children whose baby teeth need protection until the permanent teeth erupt.
-Porcelain, ceramic and resin crowns are among the most popular for adults due to their natural-looking appearance.
+Porcelain, ceramic, and resin crowns are among the most popular for adults due to their natural-looking appearance.
 These types of crowns look and feel like your natural tooth.

 Broken or Damaged Teeth

 When a tooth is broken, having it examined as soon as possible is vital.
 Some breaks can be repaired by bonding the broken parts together again.
-For example, if you chip a front tooth and save the part that was chipped off, you dentist may be able to reattach it to the main tooth with a special bonding agent.
-In other situations the tooth may salvageable, but damaged enough that without protection it could sustain further damage.
-In this situation, your dentist would most likely recommend that your consider getting a crown for the tooth.
+For example, if you chip a front tooth and save the part that was chipped off, your dentist may be able to reattach it to the main tooth with a special bonding agent.
+In other situations, the tooth may be salvageable but damaged enough that without the protection it could sustain further damage.
+In this situation, your dentist would most likely recommend that you consider getting a crown for the tooth.